-Planning permission, also known as planning consent, is the formal permission from a local authority for the erection or alteration of a building, and it's something you'll almost certainly need if you're considering a major project – and may need if you're planning an extension or dramatic house renovation.
+Planning permission, also known as planning consent, is the formal permission from a local authority for the erection or alteration of a building.
+Planning permission is something you'll almost certainly need if you're considering a major project – and may need if you're planning an extension or dramatic house renovation.
 It is also required for a change of use of buildings or land.
 Here, we take you through the essentials of planning permission.

 Do I need planning permission?

 It is always worth checking with your local council to find out whether you need planning permission for your project, and what is likely to be accepted.
 You can also double check the government's planning portal to see restrictions.

-Currently, and in a bid to speed up the planning process, the maximum size allowed if you are planning and designing single storey extension has been doubled until May 2019.
-This means you can add an 8m extension to a detached house or a 6m extension to a detached property without planning permission.
+Currently, if you are planning and designing single storey extension, you can add an 8m extension to a detached house or a 6m extension to a detached property without planning permission.